Maldivian diaspora: Politics

 Political repression is one reason many Maldivians have chosen to emigrate.
 Many journalists have been arrested after expressing anti-government views, and some have disappeared entirely under suspicious circumstances.
 Journalists have even been sentenced to death for their reporting, at least five of whom were below the age of 18.
 In 2017, four independent Maldivian journalists living abroad were threatened with arrest for espousing pro-democratic and openly secular viewpoints on their respective blogs.
 Human rights observers such as Amnesty International have noted that the criminal justice system has been used to silence political opponents as well as the free press.

-Mohamed Nasheed, the former president of the Maldives, has also found himself living in exile in the United Kingdom after being charged with terrorism in a 2015 trial many outside observers perceived as being politically motivated.
+Mohamed Nasheed, the former president of the Maldives, also found himself living in exile in the United Kingdom after being charged with terrorism in a 2015 trial many outside observers perceived as being politically motivated.
 After the charges were cleared by the Maldives' Supreme Court in 2018, Nasheed announced that he would run against the previously unopposed President Abdulla Yameen in the upcoming 2018 presidential election.
 Nasheed's presidential campaign has included numerous trips to Maldivian communities living outside of the Maldives, such as the sizable Maldivian community in Sri Lanka.
 However, it remains unclear whether the Yameen administration will bow to U.N. pressure and allow Mohamed Nasheed to run as a candidate in the 2018 election.

 Maldivians have also left the country in order to fight for various insurgent groups such as the Islamic State.
 In fact, a 2015 study by The Soufan Group found the Maldives to be the world's greatest supplier per-capita of independent foreign fighters to Iraq and Syria.
 Many of these insurgent fighters have been known to bring their families with them, either immediately or a few months after becoming established in their new location.
 Maldivian foreign fighters have become radicalized in both Malé and the Maldives' many smaller island communities.
 Some have attributed the proportionally high number of radicalized individuals leaving the Maldives to fight in conflicts abroad to the growing strength of the Islamist movement in the country and the Yameen administration's newfound support for its proponents.